moappi/j2h-framework/README.md

 When rendering a page j2h first calls the render method, then the data method to get the data object to render.
 Here's when you want to use them

 +   **data method** use to format the data for the page, remember whatever you return here is sent directly for rendering with the template [ie just like json2html.render(data,template)]
 +   **render method** use this method to perform your page logic (ie check middleware, access, get data from a database etc..)
 You'll have full access to the response so you can do things like redirect to an error page if you ran into trouble.
-Remember you can store whatever you like in the instance of the page (ie using this) and then retrieve it with the data method before passing it along for rendering. **Make sure to call the super render function if you want j2h to continue rendering the page!**
+If you're already pulling the data inside the render function you can pass the data object to the super.render function eg super.render(res,req,next,{"my":"data}) **Make sure to call the super render function if you want j2h to continue rendering the page!**

 Components